-Electricity networks build effective customer engagement to strengthen the voice of the customer in decision making and to align better outcomes for end users and other customers with the success of the network business.
+Electricity networks build effective customer engagement to strengthen the voice of the customer in decision making and to align better outcomes for end users and other customers.
 Effective engagement is supported by a culture across the organisation focused on delivering effective customer outcomes and seeking customer guidance and input frequently.

 Networks pursue continuous improvement for meaningful and successful engagement including best practice principles of transparency, responsiveness, inclusiveness, materiality and measurement.

 Milestone 2: By 2021, electricity networks are recognised for demonstrating that their investments are based on customer value, improving service performance and response times, and enabling more flexible network products.

 Significant change management and efficiency programs are being implemented across electricity networks.
-The five year investment programs of network service providers reflect customer's feedback on their value and priorities.
+The five-year investment programs of network service providers reflect customer's feedback on their value and priorities.
 Network service outcomes are achieved with innovative alternative delivery methods that reflect the value of deferring significant capital expenditure.
-Smart grid investments and the take up of digital technologies within network businesses enable faster response times and faster, more transparent, outage management.
+Smart grid investments and the take up of digital technologies within network businesses ensure two-way energy flows are balanced without incurring additional network investment and enable faster response times and faster, more transparent, outage management.

 As highlighted in Section 7 - Pricing and incentives, networks introduce new products and services like a standalone power system tariff, micro-grid support services or incentives to large customers for new transmission connections in strategic locations.
+Networks actively seek to utilise customer owned distributed energy resources, where cost effective, to avoid network investment when localised import or export constraints arise.

 Milestone 3: By 2024, electricity customers and market actors trust networks as active enablers of expanding products and services with streamlined connections which avoid impacts on other customers.

 Electricity networks intensify their focus on the new technologies and services customers and market actors expect from the grid.
 Connection processes for customer technologies are streamlined and made more nationally consistent, supporting new market entrants and innovative services.
 Networks contribute to whole of industry standards and communication protocols which enable customers to realise greatest utility and financial returns from their choices.
+"Orchestration" allows the free flow of energy, including the reverse flow of energy between localised low voltage network areas and into higher voltage networks.
+Networks have the visibility and the market tools to economically balance energy flows without the need to "build out" constraints.

 Networks support customer decision making with improved advisory and information services.
-Operational communications are increasingly customised with potential feedback on customer resources and relevant communications.
+Operational communications are increasingly customised with potential feedback on customer resources.